 5. PPF offers multiple tax benefit

-Deposits in a PPF account qualify for a deduction under section 80C.
+Deposits in a public provident fund account qualify for a deduction under section 80C.
 Furthermore, the entire maturity amount including the interest is non-taxable.
-Not only is the interest earned tax free, PPF deposits are exempt from wealth tax too.
+Not only is the interest earned tax free, public provident fund deposits are exempt from wealth tax too.

 6. Need a Loan?
 Use your PPF